filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 1. Call Filecoin RPC API method `Filecoin.StateMinerInfo` to map `providerID` to `PeerID`.
 2. Call [`https://cid.contact/cid/{CID}`](https://cid.contact/cid/%7BCID%7D) to obtain all retrieval providers for the given CID.
 3. Filter the response to find the provider identified by `PeerID` found in Step 1 and obtain the multiaddr(s) where this provider serves retrievals.
-4. Retrieve the root block of the content identified by `CID` from that multiaddr using Graphsync or the [IPFS Trustless Gateway protocol](https://specs.ipfs.tech/http-gateways/trustless-gateway/) (over HTTP).
+4. Retrieve the root block of the content identified by `CID` from that multiaddr using GraphSync or the [IPFS Trustless Gateway protocol](https://specs.ipfs.tech/http-gateways/trustless-gateway/) (over HTTP).
 It uses the protocol advertised to IPNI for the retrieval.
 If both protocols are advertised, then it chooses HTTP.
 5. Verify that the received block matches the `CID`.

 ## Reporting Measurements to Spark-API

 When the Spark Checkers have completed a retrieval and determined whether or not the CID is retrievable by following the above steps, they report their result, which we call a measurement to the Spark-API service.
-Spark-API ingests these measurements, batches them into chunks of up to 100k measurements, uploads each chunk to [web3.storage](http://web.storage) (now Storacha), and commits the batch CID to the Spark [smart contract](https://github.com/filecoin-station/spark-impact-evaluator).
+Spark-API ingests these measurements, batches them into chunks of up to 100k measurements, uploads each chunk to [web3.storage](http://web.storage)/Storacha, and commits the batch CID to the Spark [smart contract](https://github.com/filecoin-station/spark-impact-evaluator).
 We call this the [Spark-Publish logic](https://github.com/filecoin-station/spark-api/tree/main/publish).

 <aside>
 ℹ️